Spinal Discs Explained: Structure, Function & Care

 • Intervertebral Foramina: Large openings but with the highest risk of nerve compression due to increased mobility and load-bearing demands.

-The lumbar spine’s structure ensures it supports both movement and weight effectively while being highly susceptible to strain and injury from improper biomechanics.
+The lumbar spine’s structure ensures it maintains both movement and weight efficiently while being highly susceptible to strain and injury from improper biomechanics.

 The Vertebrae